Customize Consent Preferences

 6. Upon the transfer, the shares that have been stamped and the buyer’s particulars have to be confirmed for registration into the Company Registers.
 This is the official proof for the transfer of the company’s shares.

-Change of company shareholders – Transfer existing shares
+Change of company shareholders in Hong Kong – Transfer existing shares

-• At first, the transfer has to be according to the articles of association.
-This means that for the Change of the Company Shareholders, it has to be approved by the other shareholders.
+1. At first, the transfer has to be according to the articles of association.
+Shareholders must approve the transfer.

 Another way to change the company shareholders – Issue new shares